-Improve efficiency of power transmission
+Improve the efficiency of power transmission

 We can improve the efficiency of power transmission by reducing the power losses and cost of conductor and equipment required for power transmission.
-From the above content, power transmission at high voltage can result in reduction in power loss and conductor cost, hence improve efficiency of power transmission.
+From the above content, power transmission at high voltage can result in a reduction in power loss and conductor cost, hence improve the efficiency of power transmission.

 In short, transmission of power at high voltages can help achieving lesser power loss, lesser voltage drops and at the same time improves system efficiency and reduces overall cost of power transmission.

 Transformers are used for step up and step down of voltages in a power system.
 Read more about transformers